kevinmel2000/FaceTacToe/README.md

 * Use of OpenGL ES and particle effect thanks to the library AndEngine.
 (The use of OpenGL in such a game is not really justified, this is just a personal goal to see how to develop OpenGL ES applications in Java for Android.)

-* Use custom picture from the camera of the device library.
+* Use custom picture from the camera or the device library.

 * Send SMS and Email.